Working together to bring water to the Moorabool River

-To help combat dry conditions and improve river health and habitat for native fish, the Victorian Environmental Water Holder has secured an additional one-off volume of water for the environment for the Moorabool River.
+To help combat dry conditions and improve river health and habitat for native fish, the VEWH recently secured and subsequently released an additional one-off exchange of 500 megalitres of water for the environment into the Moorabool River.

 Continuing dry conditions have meant water for the environment has been prioritised to provide low flows and help prevent fish deaths in the lower reaches of the Moorabool River.

 The water will provide flows to the Moorabool River to connect habitats along the river and improve water quality.

 “The Moorabool river is very dependent on seasonal rainfall,” VEWH Co-Chief Executive Officer Beth Ashworth said.

 “Following almost two years of dry conditions, the VEWH identified the potential need for more water for the Moorabool in our 2018-19 Trade Strategy.

 “Being able to secure this one-off water will make sure the river can keep functioning, stay connected, and support the native fish, waterbugs and plants that depend on it.”

 Given the continuing dry conditions, the VEWH is still looking at additional options to support environmental water availability for next year.